Mourning the Passing

 We are all committed to ensuring Catherine’s dream to eradicate obstetric fistula in Ethiopia becomes a reality.

-Carolyn Hardy is the Chief Executive of the Catherine Hamlin Fistula Foundation
+Carolyn Hardy is the Chief Executive of Catherine Hamlin Fistula Foundation